swiftlang/swift-evolution/proposals/NNNN-resolve-distributed-actor-protocols.md

 }
 ```

-The serialization requirement must be a `protocol` type; This was previously enforced, and remains so after this proposal.The important part is that the macro is able to synthesize an stub implementation type, that the existing resolution mechanisms can be invoked on.
+The serialization requirement must be a `protocol` type; This was previously enforced, and remains so after this proposal.
+The important part is that the macro is able to synthesize an stub implementation type, that the existing resolution mechanisms can be invoked on.

 ## Detailed design